kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 The Kubernetes components that monitor the volumes and report events with volume health information include the following:

-* An external monitoring node agent on each kubernetes worker node.
+* Extend Kubelet's existing volume monitoring capability to also monitor volume health on each kubernetes worker node.
-  * The node agent watches volume health of the PVCs on that node.
+  * In addition to gathering existing volume stats, Kubelet also watches volume health of the PVCs on that node.
 If a PVC has an abnormal health condition, an event will to reported on the pod object that is using the PVC.
 If multiple pods are using the same PVC, events will be reported on multiple pods.
 * An external monitoring controller on the master node.
   * Monitoring controller reports events on the PVCs.